Meili: Enabling SmartNIC as a Service in the Cloud: Evaluation

-{\bf Traffic Redirection.} We first show the traffic redirection performance on \tor by measuring its single-core throughput across varying packet sizes.
-Figure~\ref{fig:result_to_raw_thr} illustrates the results.
-We can see that \tor demonstrates line-rate traffic redirection (100\,Gbps) at 1500\,B, but albeit with $\sim$20\% reduction for small packet sizes due to its per-packet processing overhead.
-To analyze this, we also examine per-packet processing latency for traffic redirection, presenting average, median, and 99th-percentile latencies.
-Figure~\ref{fig:to_lat} shows the results, indicating that \sys's traffic redirection introduces sub-$\mu$s latency.
-This is primarily attributed to attaching unique sequences on each packet and rerouting.
-Furthermore, average latencies remain stable as packet sizes increase due to \tor's forwarding based on packet headers (5-tuple).
+{\bf Traffic partitioning.} We evaluate end-to-end latencies of partitioning flows across pipelines, each with only a single stage on a resource unit, transferring packet buffer pointers from ingress to egress ring buffers.
+The traffic includes 128 flows with flow size following uniform distribution, and each \tor runs with one core.
+Figure~\ref{fig:re_pl} shows latencies for two cases: (1) pipelines on the same \nic, and (2) pipelines across \nics, each hosting only one pipeline.
+Observe the latencies remain at several \us, proving low overhead in traffic partitioning.
+However, the distributed case has a higher latency of $\sim$4.52\us due to extra inter-\nic round-trips.

-{\bf Traffic partitioning and aggregation.} We examine the end-to-end latencies for partitioning and aggregating traffic across replicated pipelines.
-These pipelines consist of a single stage running on one CPU core, transferring packet buffer pointers from the ingress to the egress ring buffer.
-The traffic comprises a single flow with 1500\,B packet size, and each \tor operates with one CPU core per \snic.
-Figure~\ref{fig:re_pl} displays average and 99th-percentile latencies for two scenarios: (1) pipelines on the same \snic, and (2) pipelines distributed across multiple \snics, each running a single pipeline.
-Observe that the latencies remain at several microseconds, demonstrating the low overhead of traffic partitioning and aggregation in \sys.
-However, the distributed case exhibits much higher latencies due to the additional round-trip latency between the \snics, which is $\sim$4.52\,\us on average.
+{\bf Traffic redirection.} We first examine \tor's traffic redirection performance by measuring single-core throughput with varying packet sizes.
+Figure~\ref{fig:result_to_raw_thr} shows the results, revealing that \tor achieves line-rate redirection (100Gbps) at 1500B.
+However, a roughly 20\% reduction occurs for small packet sizes due to per-packet processing overhead.
+We also examine the per-packet processing latency of traffic redirection as in Figure~\ref{fig:to_lat}.
+The results indicate that redirection introduces sub-$\mu$s overhead, primarily attributed to attaching unique sequences to each packet and rerouting.
+Additionally, average latency remains stable with increasing packet sizes, thanks to \tor's forwarding based on packet headers (5-tuple).